lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 We’re almost done.

-There’s just one more requirement we need to deliver.
+There’s just one more requirement we need to meet.

 There must be a way to try place the order again.